-- Harassment of a sexual nature - Discrimination based on age, race, gender identity, faith, national or ethnic origin, disability, sexual orientation, and veteran status - Exclusion from any usual and reasonably expected educational opportunities for any reason other than the student's performance - Any physical or verbal misconduct inflicting bodily injury or emotional harm - Requirement to perform a menial task or tasks with the intent to humiliate - Perceived violations of these Standards of Behavior should be reported by the student according to the following procedure.
+- Harassment of a sexual nature - Discrimination or harassment based on age, race, gender, gender identity, gender expression, faith, national or ethnic origin, disability, sexual orientation, and veteran status - Exclusion from any usual and reasonably expected educational opportunities for any reason other than the student's performance - Any physical or verbal misconduct inflicting bodily injury or emotional harm - Requirement to perform a menial task, tasks with the intent to humiliate, or a personal service not related to the medical education mission - Perceived violations of these Standards of Behavior should be reported by the student according to the following procedure.
 Violations of the Standards may subject the offender to disciplinary action.